 Driving in Bucharest

 Bucharest's road infrastructure wasn't designed to cater for the number of cars operating in the city.
-While it may be quicker to get somewhere by driving, finding parking in Bucharest can be challenging and drivers often park where they like with little intervention by the police.
+While it may be quicker to get somewhere by driving, finding parking in Bucharest can be challenging, and drivers often park where they like with little intervention by the police.
 Traffic in the city is also horrendous during rush hours.